AbdAlghaniAlbiek/FoldersFilesApp/README.md

 ## General Information
-This is a UWP application and had used for demoing purposes and showing how to use Windows.Storage APIs and how to deal with them
+This is a UWP application just used for demoing purposes and showing how to use Windows.Storage APIs and how to deal with them

 ## UWP APIs had Used
 Many Windows.Storage APIs are used here like: